rkaysen63/World_Weather_Analysis/README.md

 * [Results](https://github.com/rkaysen63/World_Weather_Analysis/blob/master/README.md#results)

 ## Overview:
-"PlanMyTrip", is an online travel app that helps customers locate lodging anywhere in the world.
-They want to improve their user interface by allowing customers to define their preferred temperature range, in order to generate a map of hotels around the world that meet their criteria.
-The map will have interactive markers that will allow the customer to select and view the following information about each marker location: hotel, city, country, weather description and maximum temperature.
+"PlanMyTrip", is an online travel app that helps users to locate lodging anywhere in the world.
+They want to improve their user interface by allowing users to define their preferred temperature range, in order to generate a map of hotels in cities around the world meeting that criteria.
+The map will have interactive markers that will allow the user to select and view the following information about each marker location: hotel, city, country, weather description and maximum temperature.

 ## Resources